-I graduated in 2007 from Wheaton College, where I became an atheist.
-This is now one of the least important things about me.
+I graduated in 2007 from Wheaton College, where I became an atheist and wrote the blog Leaving Eden.
+Being an atheist is now one of the least important things about me.

 You can email me at peacefulatheist (at) gmail.com.